perfana/jfr-exporter/README.md

 Import the dashboard in the `dashboards` directory into Grafana and connect to an InfluxDB datasource that points to the `jfr` database.

+For the dashboards to work, use the following tags:

+    tag=service/<service>,tag=systemUnderTest/<systemUnderTest>,tag=testEnvironment/<testEnvironment>

+For example:

+    tag=service/afterburner-fe,tag=systemUnderTest/afterburner,tag=testEnvironment/performance-test

+These tags are used to select the proper data for the test runs in the dashboard.

-For version 0.4.0 and above use dashboard `jfr-dashboard-export-share-0.4.json`.
+For version 0.5.0 and above use dashboard `jfr-dashboard-export-share-0.5.json`.

 ## Troubleshoot